vnijs/radiant/base/app/visualize.md

 ### Line, loess, and jitter

-To add a linear or non-linear regression line to a scatter plot check the Line and/or Loess boxes.
-If your data take on a limited number of values checking Jitter can be useful to get a better feel for where most of the data points are located.
-Jitter-ing simply adds a small random value to each data point so they do not overlap completely in the plot(s).
+To add a linear or non-linear regression line to a scatter plot check the `Line` and/or `Loess` boxes.
+If your data take on a limited number of values, `Jitter` can be useful to get a better feel for where most of the data points are located. `Jitter`-ing simply adds a small random value to each data point so they do not overlap completely in the plot(s).

 ### Axis scale

 The relationship between variables depicted in a scatter plot may be non-linear.
-There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see Data > Transform) and easier to estimate.
-Perhaps the most common data transformation applied to business data is the (natural) log.
-To see if a log-linear or log-log transformation may be appropriate for your data check the `Log X` and/or `Log Y` boxes.
+There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see _Data > Transform_) and easier to estimate using, for example, _Regression > Linear regression (OLS)`.
+Perhaps the most common data transformation applied to business data is the (natural) logarithm.
+To see if log transformation(s) may be appropriate for your data check the `Log X` and/or `Log Y` boxes.

-By default the scale of the y-axis is the same across sub-plots when using `Facet row`.
-To allow the y-axis to be specific to each sub-plot click the `Scale-y` check-box.
+By default the scale of the Y-axis is the same across sub-plots when using `Facet row`.
+To allow the Y-axis to be specific to each sub-plot click the `Scale-y` check-box.

 ### Flip axes